Thar Desert: Origin and formation

+In the Mesozoic era (252 to 66 mya), the area was a low lying peneplain, covered by shallow waters.
+Erosion resulted in the formation of three layers of planation surfaces during the post-Mesozoic (66 to 2.6 mya), and early Pleistocene (2.6 mya to 11,000 years ago) periods.
+As the Himalayas arose during the mid-Miocene period (23.4 to 5.3 mya), it gave rise to the monsoon.

-During the Last Glacial Maximum, approximately 20,000 years before present, an estimated 2400000 km2 ice sheet covered the Tibetan Plateau, significantly affecting radiative forcing; due to its low latitude, the Tibetan ice sheet reflected at least four times more solar radiation per unit area into space than ice at higher latitudes, further cooling the overlying atmosphere during that period.
+During the Last Glacial Maximum (26,000-20,000 years ago), an estimated 2400000 km2 ice sheet covered the Tibetan Plateau.
+The low latitude ice sheet significantly affected radiative forcing, and reflected at least four times more solar radiation per unit area into space than ice at higher latitudes, resulting in further cooling of the overlying atmosphere during that period.
 Without the thermal low pressure caused by the heating, there was no monsoon over the Indian subcontinent.
-This lack of monsoon caused extensive rainfall over the Sahara, expansion of the Thar Desert, more dust deposited into the Arabian Sea, a lowering of the biotic life zones on the Indian subcontinent, and animals responded to this shift in climate with the Javan rusa deer migrating into India.
+This lack of monsoon caused extensive rainfall over the Sahara region, while resulted in more dust deposited towards the Arabian Sea in the east.
+It also resulted in changes to the biotic life zones on the Indian subcontinent, as fauna responded to this shift in climate with species like Javan rusa deer migrating into India.